william57m/angular-webstorage/README.md

 ## get(key, storageType)

 Get value from storage.
-Without storageType value is took from storage session but if no value is find from storage session, the method try to find a value from local storage.
+By default, without storageType, value is took from session but if no value is find from session, the method try to find a value from local storage.

 #### Params
 - key *(string)*: data identifier